juliolmuller/studying-vuex/README.md

 Take a look at this application running through [this link](https://juliolmuller.github.io/crud-vuex).

+## Project setup

+Run `npm install` to download all dependecnies and get the project set up.

 ## Development server

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.